dombozzo/Rotten-Grapes/README.md

 ### Overview
 Rotten Grapes is a wine recommendation system similar to the movie recommendation system Rotten Tomatoes.
 Users can add bottles of wine to review and review the wines with a score of 0-100 and a description of the bottle.
+Users can view the highest rates wines and information about these wines including the vineyard and province.

 ### API
 The intial data comes from the dataset that can be found at https://www.kaggle.com/zynicide/wine-reviews.